scuzzilla/rpki-arch/README.md

 </p>

 Since I'm working within a testing environment I decided to collapse all services on a single Linux host.
-However, potentially, nothing is preventing the possibility to horizontally scale each one of the involved services.
+However, potentially, nothing is preventing the ability to horizontally scale each one of the involved services.

 For what concerning the software installation & configuration I recommend to refer to the respective official documentation.
 Nevertheless, for sake of completeness, I will include the main configuration files within the References & Resources section.